Aircoookie/Espalexa/readme.md

 #### The devices are found but I can't control them!
 They are always on!

-Please try using ESP8266 Arduino core version 2.3.0.
+Please try using ESP8266 Arduino core version 2.3.0 or 2.5.0.
-If you have to use 2.4.0, see this [workaround](https://github.com/Aircoookie/Espalexa/issues/6#issuecomment-366533897).
+If you have to use 2.4.x, see this [workaround](https://github.com/Aircoookie/Espalexa/issues/6#issuecomment-366533897) or use the async server (below).

 #### I tried to use this in my sketch that already uses an ESP8266WebServer, it doesn't work!